jefflam/rewardify_api/contest.md

 ### Create a new contest on Rewardify
 #### [POST] /contest
 Creating a new contest on Rewardify, and upon successful request will return back the contest information.
+We also have to pass in the id of the current user in the owner attribute to associate the contest to the business user that is creating it.
+Before creation, we also create a uuid with node-uuid v4 which will serve as the url for the contest.

 Request:
 ```